 Dividend Growth Investor

-I am finding value in following companies which have strong recognizable brands, sell at fair valuations, and could increase earnings over the next 15 – 20 years.
-I believe that each one of these companies would be a very good addition to a diversified dividend producing portfolio.
-I’m looking at these companies as great long term holdings to hold “forever”.
+I am finding value in following companies which have strong recognizable brands, sell at fair valuations, and could increase earnings over the next 15 to 20 years.
+I believe that each one of these companies would be a very good addition to a diversified dividend-producing portfolio.
+I’m looking at these companies as great long-term holdings to hold “forever.”
 They are selling at good prices to acquire today, and are good candidates for holding in 2014 and for a long time after that.

 For that reason, I own zero bond funds.
-US government bond funds are overvalued and I don’t have an interest investment grade corporate bond funds either (corporate bonds are just loans that big companies issue.
+U.S. government bond funds are overvalued and I don’t have an interest in investment-grade corporate bond funds either.
+(Corporate bonds are just loans that big companies issue.
 You loan them money just like you’d loan the government money, and you’d collect interest from them in return.)

 Stock funds are a mixed bag.
-A US stock index fund is expensive relative to an international (ex-US) stock index fund.
-But while US stock funds are more expensive than International stock index funds, they aren’t hugely overvalued when you compare them to the late 90s.
-When I say expensive I mean when you look at the P/E ratio (not the cost, or annul management fee).
-So yes, everyone is talking about “a bubble” and we all understand why: the US stock market could be trading higher than what underlying fundamentals support (like how fast or slow the economy is growing), but it doesn’t mean that there isn’t more room on the upside before things head back down.
+A U.S. stock index fund is expensive relative to an international (ex-U.S.) stock index fund.
+But while U.S. stock funds are more expensive than international stock index funds, they aren’t hugely overvalued when you compare them to the late 90s.
+When I say expensive, I mean when you look at the P/E ratio (not the cost, or annual management fee).
+So yes, everyone is talking about “a bubble” and we all understand why: the U.S. stock market could be trading higher than what underlying fundamentals support (like how fast or slow the economy is growing), but it doesn’t mean that there isn’t more room on the upside before things head back down.